xebialabs/blueprints/examples/helloworld/README.md

 ***
 - Template name: Hello World XLR Template
-Select an due date a few weeks into the future
 ***

 Create the template to finish your operation.
 Next, we’ll fill in the Template with details.